Do Go On - 360 - Alan Turing & The Enigma

 We'll see.

-death.
-In a letter to Frances, he wrote, I'm sure I could not have found anywhere another companion
+In a letter to Francis, he wrote, I am sure I could not have found

-about me.
-I know I must put as much energy if not as much interest into my work as if he were
+I know I must put as much energy, if not as much interest into my work as if he were alive

-in Cambridge and was awarded first-class honours in mathematics.
+and was awarded first class honours in mathematics.

 At the age of 22, he was elected a fellow of King's College.